herpsonc/startJade/README.md

 # startJade

-Using the Jade's documentation, you can hardly find how to launch a platform from source code.
+Using the [JADE](http://jade.tilab.com)'s documentation, you can hardly find how to launch a platform from source code.
 This project only aims to show you how simple it is to create and launch some agents with jade from the code through a few examples.

 This is a maven project packaged for Eclipse.